yeagerai/genlayer-simulator/CONTRIBUTING.md

 ### Sharing New Ideas and Use Cases
 Have ideas for new features or usecases?
 We're eager to hear them!
 But first:
-- Install the [Simulator](https://github.com/yeagerai/genlayer-simulator?tab=readme-ov-file#quick-install) to explore existing use cases.
+- - Ensure you have the [Simulator installed](https://github.com/yeagerai/genlayer-simulator?tab=readme-ov-file#quick-install) first to explore existing use cases.
 - After you've familiarized yourself with the simulator, contribute your unique use case and share your ideas in our [Discord channel](https://discord.gg/8Jm4v89VAu).

 ### Writing Code